Dust devil: Fire whirls

 Fire whirls or swirls, sometimes called fire devils or fire tornadoes, can be seen during intense fires in combustible building structures or, more commonly, in forest or bush fires.
 A fire whirl is a vortex-shaped formation of burning gases being released from the combustible material.
-The genesis of the vortex is probably similar to that of a dust devil.
+The genesis of the vortex is probably similar to a dust devil's.
 As distinct from the dust devil, it is improbable that the height reached by the fire gas vortex is greater than the visible height of the vertical flames because of turbulence in the surrounding gases that inhibit creation of a stable boundary layer between the rotating/rising gases relative to the surrounding gases.

+Hay devils

+A "hay devil" is a gentle whirlwind that forms in the warm air above fields of freshly-cut hay.
+A vortex forms from a column of hot air rising from the ground on calm, sunny days, tossing and swirling stalks and clumps of hay harmlessly through the air, often to the delight of children and onlookers.

 Snow devils

-The same conditions can produce a snow whirlwind, snow devil or sometimes referred to as a “snownado”, although differential heating is more difficult in snow-covered areas.
+The same conditions can produce a snow whirlwind, snow devil, or sometimes referred to as a "snownado", although differential heating is more difficult in snow-covered areas.

 Steam devils

-Steam devils are a small vortex column of saturated air of varying height but small diameter forming when cold air lay over a much warmer body of water or saturated surface.
+Steam devils are a small vortex column of saturated air of varying height but small diameter forming when cold air lies over a much warmer body of water or saturated surface.
 They are also often observed in the steam rising from power plants.